brooklynrail/brooklynrail-platform/content/events/2022/06/observing-heart-mary-frank.md

 ---
-title: "Observing Heart: Mary Frank"
+title: "The Observing Heart: Mary Frank"
 deck: Featuring Frank and Andrew Woolbright
 summary: Artist Mary Frank joins Rail contributor Andrew Woolbright for a conversation.
 We conclude with a poetry reading by Sarah Passino.